 What if there Wasn’t Enough to Pull Me Over?

 Police need a reason to stop you.
 Uncalibrated equipment, faulty cameras, lying police officers, and numerous other scenarios bring the possibility of getting your traffic stop thrown out.
 If the police don’t satisfy the appropriate standard, filing a motion could result in a judge ruling the stop illegal.

 Whether you are issued a traffic citation or arrested and charged with a crime, the police still need a reason to pull you over.
 If they can’t meet that threshold, you need an experienced criminal defense firm on your side.
 You can see from the numbers above that police within the city of Milwaukee are increasing the number of stops they make.
 If you are driving in the city, you can, and should, expect to be stopped.
 Even if it is just a simple traffic ticket, those demerit points on your license add up quickly.
 We can often reduce the points through negotiations with the prosecutor.
 Undoubtedly, you should strongly consider hiring an attorney to help you.
-Concluding, the attorneys at Meyer Van Severen, S.C. at top-notch.
+Concluding, the attorneys at Van Severen Law Office at top-notch.
 Contact us at (414) 270-0202 today for help.